akappner/MieleRESTServer/README.md

 sudo dnsmasq --port 0 --no-daemon --dhcp-range=192.168.1.100,192.168.1.200 --dhcp-leasefile=/dev/null -z --conf-file=/dev/null --interface <your_wifi_interface_here>
 ```

-Observe the IP assigned to your Miele device.
+Observe the IP assigned by the DHCP server to your Miele device.

 Go to the "helpers" directory.